Guyver: The Bioboosted Armor

-Guyver: The Bioboosted Armor (強殖装甲ガイバー, Kyōshoku Sōkō Gaibā) is a Japanese anime series based on the long-running manga series, Bio Booster Armor Guyver, written by Yoshiki Takaya, adapting chapters 1-60 (volumes 1–10) of the manga.
+Guyver: The Bioboosted Armor (強殖装甲ガイバー, Kyōshoku Sōkō Gaibā) is a Japanese anime series based on the long-running manga series Bio Booster Armor Guyver written by Yoshiki Takaya.
+It adapts chapters 1-60 (volumes 1–10) of the manga.
 The production was done in association with ADV Films and Kadokawa Shoten.
-It is a remake of The Guyver: Bio-Booster Armor, a 12-part OVA that aired in Japan from 1989 until its abrupt discontinuation in 1992, having only adapted volumes 1–4.
+It is a remake of The Guyver: Bio-Booster Armor, a 12-part OVA that aired in Japan from 1989 until its discontinuation in 1992, having adapted volumes 1–4 and 3⁄4 of volume 5.
 The remake is a closer adaptation of the manga and aired from August 6, 2005, to February 18, 2006.

 The series aired in North America on December 20, 2010, on the FUNimation Channel.

 Plot

 The Chronos Corporation has secret plans for the world and have biologically engineered employees and soldiers who are able to transform themselves into powerful monsters at will, beings called Zoanoids.
 A test type Zoanoid, disguised as a normal man, escapes after stealing a bag containing three items Chronos was studying, known as the Guyver units.
 Chronos soldiers attempt to recover the units from the test-type but he activates a grenade, killing himself and scattering the Guyver units.
 One of the lost units is discovered by two high school students, Shō Fukamachi and Tetsurō Segawa.
-Shō accidentally activates the unit and it merges him with biological-armor that increases all his physical abilities and arms him with deadly weaponry.
+Shō accidentally activates the unit and it merges him with the biological armor, increasing all his physical abilities and arming him with deadly weaponry.
 He is now a Guyver, later specifically designated "Guyver I."